Study of ultra-low dose paclitaxel in metastatic melanoma

 Therefore, novel immunotherapeutic strategies that activate the body’s immune system to help to attack and destroy melanoma cells are urgently needed.

-Why this intervention?
+Why this intervention

 The team of Prof. Umansky showed that paclitaxel (a form of chemotherapy) in low doses can decrease substances associated to chronic inflammation and suppression of the immune system in mice and humans.
 Hence, paclitaxel in low dose can increase the activity of the immune system, making the body more susceptible to treatment and stronger to fight the cancer cells.
 The performed experiments in mice also showed tumor shrinkage and increased survival time.

 The fact that the dose of paclitaxel is low is of major importance.
 Indeed, it has been shown that lowering the dose of chemotherapy drugs (including paclitaxel) and combining them with other treatment modalities may decrease the toxicity of chemotherapy.
 Furthermore, it may also boost the efficacy of other anticancer therapies by interfering with the body’s own immune reaction in different ways.
-Therefore, the investigators of this trial suggest that low-dose paclitaxel would also be beneficial in human melanoma patients.
+Therefore, the investigators of this trial suggested that low-dose paclitaxel would also be beneficial in human melanoma patients.

 Trial design